 - Asocial prisoners were tagged with a black triangle.
 These were people who had been deported to the camp by the police authorities.
 The term ‘asocial prisoner’ was used to classify people engaged in prostitution, vagrancy, alcoholism, and many other types of behaviour considered undesirable; the term was very broad.
 The Nazis also considered Roma people imprisoned in the Gypsy camp in Birkenau as asocial prisoners.
 They initially wore black armbands, which were later changed to brown.

 - A violet triangle indicated Jehovah’s Witnesses, who were considered enemies of the Third Reich on account of their pacifist views.

 - German and Austrian homosexuals wore pink triangles.
 They did not comprise a large group in Auschwitz as most of them had already been deported to other camps before the war.
 They were imprisoned mostly in Dachau, Sachsenhausen and Flossenbürg.

 Jews were given double markings.
 Since they were usually registered as political prisoners, they were given red triangles, but a yellow triangle was then added to that, sewn upside down so that the two patches formed the Star of David.
 In the second half of 1944, the yellow triangle was replaced by a yellow strip above the red triangle.
 These markings continued to be used even after the introduction of tattoos as the method for keeping prisoner records.

-The beginnings of tattooing
+The beginnings of tattooing in Auschwitz

 Tattooing started in the autumn of 1941 when Soviet POWs began to arrive at the camp.
 They were initially marked by having the letters SU (Sowjetunion) painted on the back of their uniforms and a standard patch with a number added.
 Problems began, however, when they started to die